 The Temple Bar

 The Temple Bar Pub is not to be confused with the wider Temple Bar area, although one sits inside the other.
-Make no mistake, this is a busy bar because of its location and the fact that it is BIG into traditional Irish music.
+Make no mistake, this is a busy bar because of its location and given that it is big into traditional Irish music.

 In fact, it has won the Irish Music Pub of the Year every year from 2002 to 2012.
 If you’re looking for one of those bars where you can hardly move, the music is great and the craic is mighty, then head here.